aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

 ```

 1. The name of the fabric for internal AVD use.
 This name *must* match the name of an Ansible Group (and therefore a corresponding group_vars file) covering all network devices.
 2. Local users/passwords and their privilege levels.
-In this case, the `ansible` user is set with the password `ansible` and an `admin` user is set with no password.
+In this case, the `ansible` user is set with the password `ansible`, and an `admin` user is set with no password.
 3. BGP peer groups and their passwords (all passwords are "arista").
 4. Point-to-point interface MTU, in this case, is set to 1500 since the example uses vEOS, but when using hardware, this should be set to 9214 instead.

-## Setting device specific configuration parameters
+## Setting device-specific configuration parameters

 The `ansible-avd-examples/isis-ldp-ipvpn/group_vars/WAN1.yml` file defines settings that apply to all children of the `WAN1` group as specified in the inventory described earlier.
 However, this time the settings defined are no longer fabric-wide but are limited to WAN1.
-In this example, this is of limited benefit with only a single data center.
+This example is of limited benefit with only a single data center.
 Still, it allows us to scale the configuration to a scenario with multiple data centers in the future.

 ```yaml title="WAN1.yml"
 ---